public-transport/transport-apis/doc/readme.md

 }
 ```

-Per coverage are the following properties are defined:
+The following properties are defined for each coverage category:
 * `area`: a GeoJSON polygon defining the geographic area.
-This can be reasonably coarse, meter-precision for example is neither necessary not practically meaningful.
+This can be reasonably coarse, meter-precision for example is neither necessary nor practically meaningful.
 * `region`: an array of ISO-3166-1 alpha 2 country codes, or ISO-3166-2 region codes covered.

 Both fields should be provided.